The conjugacy problem in Out(Fm) when the polynomial restrictions are non-growing: Preliminaries

 Let $m \in \N^*$.
 Consider $F_m$, the free group with $m$ generators.
 As in \cite{levitt}, we recall the following.
 Let $\Phi \in \out(F_m)$ and $\varphi \in \Phi$.
-An element $g \in F_m$ is said to grow at most \emph{polynomially} (resp. at least \emph{exponentially}) under $\varphi$, if the lengths of the reduced words $\left(\varphi^n(g)\right)_n$ grow at most polynomially (resp. at least exponentially).
+An element $g \in F_m$ is said to grow at most \emph{polynomially} under $\varphi$, if the lengths of the reduced words $\left(\varphi^n(g)\right)_n$ grow at most polynomially.
+It is said to grow at least \emph{exponentially} if the lengths of the reduced words $\left(\varphi^n(g)\right)_n$ grow at least exponentially.
 The same can be said of the conjugacy class $[g]$ under $\Phi$, using the length of the cyclically reduced words.
 This is independent of the choice of basis.
 It is a well-known fact (see \cite[Theorem 6.2]{levitt}) that an element $g \in F_m$ grows either polynomially or exponentially under $\varphi$.
-We say that $\varphi$ (reps. $\Phi$) is \emph{polynomially growing} if every $g \in F_m$ (resp. $[g]$) grows polynomially.
+We say that $\varphi$ is \emph{polynomially growing} if every $g \in F_m$ grows polynomially under $\varphi$ and the same can be said of $\Phi$ if every conjugacy class in $F_m$ grows polynomially under $\Phi$.
 If $P$ is a subgroup of $F_m$, it is \emph{polynomial} if there exist $k \in \N^*$ and $\alpha \in \Phi^k$ such that $\alpha(P) = P$ and $\alpha_{\mid P}$ is polynomially growing.

-\begin{prop}\cite[Proposition 1.4]{levitt} Let $\Phi \in \out(F_m)$. \begin{enumerate} \item For $g \in F_m$, $[g]$ grows polynomially for $\Phi$ if and only if it is contained in a polynomial subgroup. \item Every non-trivial polynomial subgroup is contained in a unique maximal one. \item For $\varphi \in \Phi$ and for $g \neq 1$ polynomial for $\Phi$, the maximal polynomial subgroup $P(g)$ containing $g$ is the set of all polynomially growing elements under $\varphi$. \item Maximal polynomial subgroups have finite rank, there are finitely many conjugacy classes of them, and they are \emph{malnormal} (for any two $P$ and $Q$ and for $g \in F_m$, if $P \cap \inv{g} Q g$ is non-trivial, then $P = Q$ and $g \in P$). \end{enumerate} \end{prop}
+A family of subgroups is said to be \emph{malnormal} if for any two of the subgroups $P$ and $Q$ and for $g \in F_m$, if $P \cap \inv{g} Q g$ is non-trivial, then $P = Q$ and $g \in P$. \begin{prop}\cite[Proposition 1.4]{levitt} Let $\Phi \in \out(F_m)$. \begin{enumerate} \item For $g \in F_m$, $[g]$ grows polynomially under $\Phi$ if and only if it is contained in a polynomial subgroup. \item Every non-trivial polynomial subgroup is contained in a unique maximal one. \item For $\varphi \in \Phi$ and for $g \neq 1$ that grows polynomially under $\varphi$, the maximal polynomial subgroup $P(g)$ containing $g$ is the set of all polynomially growing elements under $\varphi$. \item Maximal polynomial subgroups have finite rank, there are finitely many conjugacy classes of them, and they are malnormal. \end{enumerate} \end{prop}

 For $\varphi \in \aut(F_m)$, we define the \textit{mapping torus} of $\varphi$,